n0raitor/dfir-workstation-guide/README.md

 ## Install DFIR-Tools
-Run the DFIR-Installer as intended using the N0-Style Config.
+Run the DFIR-Installer as intended using the `dfir-installer-config-N0ForTop-2025-09-26.conf` file in this repo (Drop it in the Config folder of the installer an run the installer with -conf and the name (without .conf))

 ## Taskbar
 * Everything